-Board certified as advanced practice registered nurses (APRNs), PNPs pursue their careers out of a desire to care for and treat children and teenagers.
-Specializations include acute care, mental health, and primary care.
+Board certified as advanced practice registered nurses, PNPs pursue their careers out of a desire to care for and treat children and teenagers.
+Discover PNP career specializations, job outlook, and how to become one.

 - Ordering and interpreting laboratory tests and other diagnostics

 - Developing, ordering, and managing therapeutic care plans, including prescribing medications

 - Participating in research studies and practicing evidence-based medicine

 - Coordinating care with other healthcare professionals

 - Counseling and educating patients, their families, and caregivers

 - Critical thinking

 - Interpersonal skills